nautobot/nautobot-app-ssot/docs/user/integrations/ipfabric.md

 bulk.
 Webhooks do not fire.

 **No per-object validation.** Nautobot's `clean()` is not called, so a check written in Python is not applied.
-Database constraints still are: a row that violates one is refused, and a batch a refusal stops is retried an object at a time so the offending object is named in the job log and the rest are still written.
+Database constraints still are: a row that violates one is refused, and the batch it stopped is halved and retried until the rows at fault are isolated.
+Those are then written on their own with `clean()` applied, so each is named in the job log, and everything beside them is still written in batches rather than one at a time.

 ### Two differences to expect